WordPress/wordpress-playground/docs/using-wordpress-in-the-browser.md

-# Run PHP in the browser
+# Using WordPress in the browser

 Uses [php-wasm](../php-wasm/) and [php-wasm-browser](../php-wasm-browser/) to run WordPress fully in the browser without any PHP server.